PaolaRB/final_project/README.md

 ## Research Question

-From the 30 atributes of breast cancer dataset, which attributes have more correlation and which not, and also which prediction model between PCA, KNN and Logistic Regression has more accuracy to predict the diagnosis.
+From the 30 atributes of breast cancer dataset, which attributes have more correlation and which not and how accuracy the logistic regression model can predict the diagnosis.

 ### Abstract

 Derived from UCI Machine Learning Repository, a brest cancer dataset is freely available in python's sklearn library and it represents the features computed from digitized image of a fine needle aspirate (FNA) of a breast mass.
 Using these dataset, the understanding of this characteristics and its relationships could impact in the prediction of malignant or bening cancer.
-To achieve this I have used some machine learning classification methods to fit a function that can predict the discrete class of new input.
+To achieve this I have used Logistic Regression Model to fit a function that can predict the discrete class of new input.

 ### Introduction